Arona74/DungeonZ/README.md

     "min_group_size": 0, // optional
     "required_level": 0, // optional, levelZ compat
-    "cooldown": 108000, // Cooldown after the dungeon is completed or failed in ticks "background_texture": "", // For custom dungeon portal backgrounds, set your texture path here "dungeon_structure_pool_id": "dungeonz:dark_dungeon/dungeon_spawn" // Structure part which the dungeon generates start of }
+    "cooldown": 108000, // Cooldown after the dungeon is completed or failed in ticks "time_limit": 1800, // Optional, Time to complete the dungeon in seconds "background_texture": "", // For custom dungeon portal backgrounds, set your texture path here "dungeon_structure_pool_id": "dungeonz:dark_dungeon/dungeon_spawn" // Structure part which the dungeon generates start of }